-VIVO uses the Java language's built-in framework for Internationalization.
+The mechanism we use is based on the Java language's built-in framework for Internationalization.
 You can find more information in the Java tutorials for resource bundles and properties files.

 "Internationalization" is frequently abbreviated as "I18n", because the word is so long that there are 18 letters between the first "I" and the last "n".